 Tuition-free Options for Bachelor’s Studies in New Zealand

-There are many universities in New Zealand where you can enroll for a bachelor’s degree for free, which can fulfill your dream of studying in New Zealand.
-For instance, the University of Auckland is among the top schools in the world, ranking 68th in QS World Global Rankings 2024.
-Its website lists several scholarship options, such as the university’s International Student Excellence Scholarship, for which successful applicants receive up to NZ$10,000 in tuition grants.
+New Zealand does not generally offer tuition-free bachelor’s degrees to all international students.
+However, international students can reduce their costs, and in rare cases cover most or all costs, through full external scholarships, government scholarships, or a combination of university awards and other funding.
+For instance, the University of Auckland is among the top schools in the world, ranking 65th in the QS World University Rankings 2026.
+Its website lists several scholarship options, such as the university’s International Student Excellence Scholarship, for which successful applicants receive up to NZ$10,000 toward compulsory tuition fees.

 Tuition-free Options for Master’s Studies in New Zealand

-A master’s degree can improve your career in many ways, and making a move to invest in it is worth it.
-However, New Zealand offers you the opportunity to study Master’s for free through its numerous university scholarships.
-As mentioned before, Manaaki Scholarships is the most famous scholarship for international students to study their postgraduate degrees for free.
+A master’s degree can improve your career in many ways, and investing in it can be worthwhile.
+New Zealand offers opportunities to study a master’s degree for free or at a low cost through fully funded government scholarships and competitive university awards.
+As mentioned before, Manaaki Scholarships are among the most well-known fully funded scholarships for eligible international students pursuing undergraduate or postgraduate study in New Zealand.

 Among the universities, you might want to consider Lincoln University.
-It has the International Taught Master Merit Scholarships, which provide up to NZ$10,000 tuition grants to successful applicants.
-International graduate students can also study at Auckland University of Technology, another university where they can study for free through the government-funded New Zealand Scholarships program.
-Meanwhile, the University of Otago has the International Master’s Research Scholarships.
-It covers the tuition cost for one academic year and an annual stipend of over NZ$18,000.
-Through these options, you can study for a master’s in New Zealand for free.
+Its Taught Master Merit Scholarship currently provides NZ$7,000 to NZ$15,000 toward the overall cost of selected taught master’s programs for qualifying international students.
+International graduate students can also study at Auckland University of Technology, where eligible students from selected countries may also study through the government-funded Manaaki New Zealand Scholarships program.
+Meanwhile, the University of Otago has the International Master’s Research Scholarship, which provides a NZ$18,204 annual stipend plus a tuition fee waiver for one year capped at NZ$35,000 for master’s study.
+Through these options, you may be able to study for a master’s in New Zealand for free or at a substantially reduced cost, depending on the scholarship you receive.

 Here are some of the students who were able to study a master’s degree in New Zealand for free!